OPEC heading for oil cut extension with a caveat

 The Russian government also wants high oil prices ahead of a presidential election in March 2018.
 But officials in Moscow have voiced worries about pricier oil boosting the rouble, which could undermine the competitiveness of Russia’s economy.

-U.S. producers aggressively hedged their future production as oil recently rallied, raising fears of another spike in shale output in the United States, which is not participating in the global production curbs.
+U.S. producers aggressively hedged their future production as oil recently rallied LCOc1, raising fears of another spike in shale output in the United States, which is not participating in the global production curbs.

 “Russia is on board for the extension,” one of the OPEC sources said following the committee meeting.